Kent Bellows Mentoring Program

 March 10, 2015 @ 8 pm (doors @ 6 pm)

 Kent Bellows Mentoring Program for a program focused on high school

 Louder Than a Bomb

 All LTaB events are free and open to the public.

 Kent Bellows Mentoring Program has a team participating in this youth poetry festival that aims to increase

 Fashion Show & Multimedia Art Reception: Saturday, May 2; 6-9 pm

-Join young artists as they display their summer semester work at Kent Bellows Studio in a culminating show reflecting the interdisciplinary structure of the mentoring programs.
-The exhibition, featuring works by 52 students from 28 high schools, is curated by the Critical Arts Program with artist mentor Seth Johnson.
+Join young artists as they display their semester work at Kent Bellows Studio in a culminating show reflecting the interdisciplinary structure of the mentoring programs.
+The exhibition, featuring works by 52 students from over 25 high schools, is curated by the Critical Arts Program with artist mentor Jamie Hardy.
 Exhibition artwork is for sale and proceeds benefit the artists and mentoring program.